International Student Work Opportunities Program

 - Proof of your bank balance from June 1 - present (acceptable documentation include photocopies of actual bank statements or online statements showing ALL banking transactions and how living expenses and tuition are paid.
 If your bank statements do not show your expenses, please include additional documents (e.g., credit card statements) or explanation of expense items).

-The application deadline for online application AND submission of supporting documentation is Friday, September 13 at 4:00 p.m.
+The application deadline for online application AND submission of supporting documentation is September 11, 2020.

 IMPORTANT: Incomplete applications will not be considered.
-All requested supporting documentation must be received in the Financial Aid Office by the application deadline.
+All requested supporting documentation must be included with the application by the application deadline.

 Notice of Approval